sbt/sbt/src/sphinx/Detailed-Topics/Setup-Notes.rst

 HTTP Proxy
 ----------

-On Unix, sbt will pick up any HTTP proxy settings from the ``http.proxy`` environment variable.
+On Unix, sbt will pick up any HTTP proxy settings from the standard ``http_proxy`` environment variable.
 If you are behind a proxy requiring authentication, your ``sbt`` script must also pass flags to set the ``http.proxyUser`` and ``http.proxyPassword`` properties: